vbotka/ansible-collection-freebsd/docs/source/examples/400/example.rst

 Use case
 ^^^^^^^^

-Configure ZFS pools and datasets in an iocage host.
+Use the role `vbotka.freebsd.zfs`_ to configure ZFS pools and datasets.

 Tree
 ^^^^